Learning at The Academy

 - To become task-committed and self-disciplined.

 The Academy provides a wide array of after-school activities for its students because these activities give our boys another opportunity to grow and learn.
-After-school activities foster self-confidence as the participants master new skills and learn how to be a part of a team.
+After-school activities foster self-confidence as the participants master new skills and learn how to be part of a team.

 We want students to develop a positive self-image and attitude toward physical fitness and sports, and we encourage them to participate to the best of their ability.
 Various activities are offered so that each student will find at least one sport he will enjoy.
-Over 90% of the student body plays on one or more of the 35 sports teams, including football, lacrosse, soccer, basketball, cross-country, tennis and golf.
+Over 90% of the student body plays on one or more of the 35 sports teams, including football, lacrosse, soccer, basketball, cross-country, tennis, baseball, wrestling, and golf.